Learn more about the astonishing group of speakers who will share bold ideas, tough truths and jaw-dropping creative

 In addition to developing advocacy initiatives that intersect race, systems of power and ecology, Pichon Battle manages GCCLP's legal services for immigration law and disaster law.
 She was named an Echoing Green Climate fellow in 2015 and in 2019 was named an Obama Fellow for her work with Black and Native communities on the frontline of climate change.

-Fonda celebrated her 80th birthday by raising one million dollars for each of her nonprofits, Georgia Campaign for Adolescent Power & Potential and The Women’s Media Center.
-Currently, she is living in Washington D.C., where she's leading the charge on Fire Drill Fridays, a movement to protest government inaction on climate change.
+Fonda celebrated her 80th birthday by raising 1 million dollars for each of her nonprofits, Georgia Campaign for Adolescent Power and Potential and The Women's Media Center.
+Currently, she is leading the charge on Fire Drill Fridays, a national movement to protest government inaction on climate change.
 Her latest book, What Can I Do?
 My Path From Climate Despair To Action, details her personal journey with the movement and provides solutions for communities to combat the climate crisis.

 Born in South Korea, Jeannie Suk Gersen immigrated to the US in 1979.
 She joined the Harvard Law School faculty in 2006, and in 2010 she became the first Asian American woman at the school to receive tenure.
 She has taught courses on various facets of law of marriage and family, sexual assault and harassment and campus misconduct.
 She is a contributing writer to The New Yorker.

 Before joining the Harvard faculty, she served as a law clerk to Justice David Souter on the United States Supreme Court.
 She served as an Assistant District Attorney at the Manhattan District Attorney's Office.